mvc1095/ews2ical/README.md

 ews2ical.php
 ============

-Pulls events from an Exchange Web Service and generate an iCal file for import into another system, eg. Google Calendar, because *anything* is better than using Outlook.
+Pulls events from an Exchange Web Service and generate an iCal file for import into another system, eg. Google Calendar or Apple Calendar, because *anything* is better than using Outlook.

-This script is pretty much just sample code and libraries from these two sources:
+This script is pretty much just sample code and libraries from these two sources, stapled together with some basic logging and error handling:

  - https://github.com/jamesiarmes/php-ews
  - https://github.com/markuspoerschke/iCal